jinthislife/Initialisers/README.md

 ```

-3. You can’t use custom initialiser with storyboard in iOS 12 and earlier.
+### 3. The custom initializer for a UIViewController subclass from storyboard
+In iOS 12 and earlier, you can't use custom initializers for a UIViewController subclass created from storyboard.
-In iOS 13 and later, however, Apple provides a way to use custom initializer for a Storyboard based UIViewController with some limitations. i.e(That is) you can’t use this on relationship segue like navigation controller root view
+In iOS 13 and later, however, Apple provides a way to use custom initializers for a Storyboard based UIViewController with some limitations. -i.e., you can’t use this on relationship segue like navigation controller root view.

 https://sarunw.com/posts/better-dependency-injection-for-storyboards-in-ios13/

-How to add a convenience initialiser in UIViewController
+## How to add a convenience initializer in UIViewController

-Convenience Initialisers are in addition to designated initialisers rather than a replacement.
+Convenience initializers are in addition to designated initializers rather than a replacement.

-Convenience initialisers should end up with calling designated initialisers.
+Convenience initializers should end up with calling designated initializers.
 Make sure your properties have default values or are optionals to call self.init().
 ￼
 ```Swift
 private var initialData: String = ""